akreienbring/js-log/README.md

     import {Logger} from "./logger.js";

-Then create a create a new instance of a Logger like this:<br/>
+Then create a new instance of a Logger like this:<br/>

     const logger = Logger.getNewClassLogger("App");